 This is it, folks.
 If you polled most collectors for their lists of the worst cameras ever made, this would be in the Top 3, if not the overall winner.
 And I'm not talking about bad the way plastic Kodak Brownies are bad—those were designed to be as inexpensive and as basic as possible.
 This thing was actually meant to be a decent camera.

 You know the old saw about how a camel is a horse designed by a committee?
 This is a camera designed by a committee.
-It's as if someone wrote down a list of ideas he wanted in a camera, and then handed it to engineers who had never seen a camera before; and this is what he got back.
+It's as if the marketing department wrote down a list of features they wanted in a camera, and then handed it to engineers who had never seen a camera before; and this is what they got back.

-The result isn't something bad like a Pho-Tak or a Holga is bad, this thing is bad on a Wagnerian opera scale.
+The result isn't something bad like a Pho-Tak is bad, this thing is bad on a Wagnerian opera scale.
 This thing could fire-bomb Dresden.

 There are three(!) versions of this beast.
-The first and third have three focus buttons and just say Fotron on them (the third has a different frame counter, and it's gray instead of black).
-The second version is the Fotron III (nobody knows why) and it only has two buttons.
+The first and second have three focus buttons and just say Fotron on them; the first is gray-bodied, the second is black and has a revised frame-counter.
+The last version is the Fotron III: it only has two focus-range buttons instead of three; the flash bezel is plain whereas the earlier versions had beads (just like the beads around the lens).
 That's my version.